Ian Seed

 Author, Translator

-Ian Seed is a poet, prose poet, translator, short-story writer, essayist and editor.
-His collection of prose poetry, New York Hotel (Shearsman, 2018) was featured on BBC Radio Merseyside and was a TLS Book of the Year, while Identity Papers (Shearsman, 2016) and Makers of Empty Dreams (Shearsman, 2014) were showcased on BBC Radio Three’s The Verb.
+According to John Ashbery, 'the mystery and sadness of empty rooms, chance encounters in the street, trains traveling through a landscape of snow become magical in Ian Seed's poems.’
+Ian’s collection of prose poetry, New York Hotel (Shearsman, 2018) was featured on BBC Radio Merseyside and was a TLS Book of the Year, while Identity Papers (2016) and Makers of Empty Dreams (2014) were showcased on BBC Radio Three’s The Verb.
+His most recent book is Night Window (Shearsman, 2024).

-Ian’s books of translation include The Thief of Talant (Wakefield Press, US, 2016), the first translation into English of Pierre Reverdy’s innovative long poem, Le voleur de Talan.
-It was long-listed (top ten in poetry) for the Millions Best Translated Book award.
-Ian's own work has been translated into Italian, Spanish and Urdu.
+Books of translation include The Dice Cup (Wakefield Press, US, 2023), from the French of Max Jacob, Bitter Grass (Shearsman, 2018), from the Italian of Gëzim Hajdari, and The Thief of Talant (Wakefield Press, US, 2016), the first translation into English of Pierre Reverdy’s innovative long poem, Le voleur de Talan.
+His own work has been translated into Italian, Spanish and Urdu.

-Ian has been running writing seminars and workshops in a wide range of academic and community settings for the best part of two decades.
-Before embarking on a career in writing, he worked in different countries in Europe as an English teacher, technical translator and project manager.
+Ian has been running writing seminars and workshops in a wide range of academic and community settings, mainly in Lancashire, for the best part of two decades.
+Before that, he worked in different countries in Europe as an English teacher, technical translator and project manager.
 He now lives near Lancaster, where he enjoys, amongst other things, walking with family in the Morecambe Bay, listening to blues, country and rock 'n' roll, and early morning jogging in the rain.

 Photo credit: Jonathan Bean, for Lancaster Litfest.